-Our undergraduate students come from 50 U.S. states, 100+ countries and a myriad of ethnic, cultural and socioeconomic backgrounds.
+Our undergraduate students come from 50 U.S. states, nearly 100 countries, and a myriad of ethnic, cultural, and socioeconomic backgrounds.
 We welcome diversity and celebrate it through hundreds of multicultural organizations and events year-round.

 Take a moment to meet our Admissions Student Diversity Board (ASDB), a talented group of students who work year-round to promote diversity on campus.
 The ASDB blog is a great glimpse into how you can join our community too!